Signs & Symptoms

 - Gulping, gagging, or spluttering.

 - Respiratory problems – for example, choking, coughing, wheezing or frequent chest infections.

 - Weight issues – for example, inadequate weight gain, weight loss or excessive weight gain.

 - Frequent red, sore throat, with infection, not necessarily a factor.

 - Recurrent ear, throat or sinus infections or croup.

 - Drooling or excessive salivation

 Gastro-oesophageal reflux commonly presents with regurgitating or posseting; however, there are many other signs that infants and children can display.
-Some babies reflux without it coming out of their mouths (termed silent reflux, although the term ‘silent reflux’ can be confusing, because silence is generally not one of the signs they exhibit)
+Some babies have reflux without it coming out of their mouths (termed silent reflux, although the term ‘silent reflux’ can be confusing because silence is generally not one of the signs they exhibit).

 Symptoms in Older Children

 Signs and symptoms can change as children get older.
 While older children/teenagers may have some of the previously listed signs and symptoms, they may also suffer from issues such as: